Fgazzelloni/my_blog/content/technique/Techniques/Multiple_Testing/index.markdown

 ---
-title: "Multiple Testing"
+title: "Multiple Hypothesis Testing"
-excerpt: "summary"
+excerpt: "summary of what is it and how to use it"
 date: 2022-05-20
 author: "Federica Gazzelloni"
 draft: false